VMware vSphere vs Proxmox: Which is best for your business?

 Proxmox is a complete open source server management platform for enterprise virtualisation.
 It was developed by Proxmox Server Solutions in Austria under the Internet Foundation of Austria and is released under the GNU General Public License.

 It's a Debian-based Linux distribution with a modified Ubuntu LTS kernel.
-It enables the deployment and management of virtual machines and containers, such as KVM (Kernel-based Virtual Machine) for virtual machines and Linux Containers (LXC) for containers, an OS-level virtualisation tool that has been included in Proxmox VE since version 4.0.
+It enables the deployment and management of VMs and containers, such as KVM (Kernel-based VM) for VMs and Linux Containers (LXC) for containers, an OS-level virtualisation tool that has been included in Proxmox VE since version 4.0.

 The software also includes a bare-metal installer, web-based management interface and many command-line tools.
 There is also a REST API to support third-party tools.

 Proxmox can be clustered across multiple server nodes for high availability.
-When deployed, the resource manager called Proxmox VE HA Manager monitors all virtual machines and containers on the whole cluster and automatically gets into action if one of them fails.
+When deployed, the resource manager called Proxmox VE HA Manager monitors all VMs and containers on the whole cluster and automatically gets into action if one of them fails.

-There is also an integrated live/online migration feature, this enables the movement of virtual machines from one Proxmox VE cluster node to another without any downtime.
+There is also an integrated live/online migration feature, this enables the movement of VMs from one Proxmox VE cluster node to another without any downtime.
 The process can be initiated by administrators with either scripts or the web interface.

 The Proxmox Virtual Environment supports a maximum of 12TB of RAM and 768 logical CPUs per host.
 It also supports Intel EMT64 or AMD64 with Intel VT/AMD-V CPU flag.

 It also features a built-in firewall that is customisable allowing configurations via GUI or CLI.
-Firewall rules can be set up for all hosts inside a cluster or define rules for virtual machines and containers only.
+Firewall rules can be set up for all hosts inside a cluster or define rules for VMs and containers only.

 ESXi is a mostly closed off, proprietary product that has a free version with limited features.
 However, enterprise features are not available in the free version.

 Proxmox is a free, open source product based on other free, open source products (KVM, LXC, etc) with all features enabled.